kamranahmedse/pennywise/readme.md

 ![](https://i.imgur.com/9D3gZwn.png)

 ## Auto-embed Videos
-For some video streaming websites such as Youtube, Vimeo, Twitch, Daily Motion etc, Pennywise shows you the video only web page by default (using the auto-generated embed links), showing you the video in a distract free manner.
+For some video streaming websites such as YouTube, Vimeo, Twitch, Daily Motion etc, Pennywise shows you the video only web page by default (using the auto-generated embed links), showing you the video in a distrait free manner.
 You can disable that by toggling the `Edit > Embed Videos`.

-> **Note** – In case of youtube, [it might not work sometime](https://github.com/kamranahmedse/pennywise/issues/62) when the user has put restrictions on the video – in that case, you will have to disable "Auto Embed" option from the Edit menu to make them work.
+> **Note** – In case of YouTube, [it might not work sometime](https://github.com/kamranahmedse/pennywise/issues/62) when the user has put restrictions on the video – in that case, you will have to disable "Auto Embed" option from the Edit menu to make them work.

 #### Why is it named Pennywise?